Higher Degree Research with the Centre

 - Identity documents if not born in Australia (photocopy of the picture page of your passport)

-- Your tertiary qualifications, including certified academic transcripts
+- Your tertiary qualifications, including certified academic transcripts and certificates

 - A 1-2-page summary of your career since graduation (CV)